Disk operating system: History

-Early computers predate disk drives, floppy disks, or modern flash storage.
-Early storage devices such as delay lines, core memories, punched cards, punched tape, magnetic tape, and magnetic drums are used instead.
-Early microcomputers and home computers use paper tape, audio cassette tape (such as Kansas City standard), or nothing.
-Without permanent storage, program and data entry is done at front panel switches directly into memory or through a computer terminal or keyboard, sometimes controlled by a BASIC interpreter in ROM.
-When power is turned off, any information is lost.
+Before modern storage such as the disk drive, floppy disk, and flash storage, early computers used storage such as delay line, core memory, punched card, punched tape, magnetic tape, and magnetic drum.
+Early microcomputers and home computers used paper tape, audio cassette tape (such as Kansas City standard), or no permanent storage at all.
+Without permanent storage, programs and data are input directly into memory using front panel switches, or is input through a computer terminal or keyboard, sometimes controlled by a BASIC interpreter in ROM.
+When power is turned off, all information is lost.

 In the early 1960s, as disk drives became larger and more affordable, various mainframe and minicomputer vendors introduced disk operating systems and modified existing operating systems to use disks.

 Hard disks and floppy disk drives require software to manage rapid access to block storage of sequential and other data.
 For most microcomputers, a disk drive of any kind was an optional peripheral.
-Systems can be used with a tape drive or booted without a storage device at all.
+Systems could be used with a tape drive or booted without a storage device at all.
 The disk operating system component of the operating system was only needed when a disk drive was used.

 By the time IBM announced the System/360 mainframes, the concept of a disk operating system was well established.
 Although IBM did offer Basic Programming Support (BPS/360) and TOS/360 for small systems, they were out of the mainstream and most customers used either DOS/360 or OS/360.

-Most home and personal computers of the late 1970s and 1980s used a disk operating system, most often with "DOS" in the name and simply referred to as "DOS" within their respective communities: CBM DOS for Commodore 8-bit systems, Atari DOS for the Atari 8-bit family, TRS-DOS for the TRS-80, Apple DOS and ProDOS for the Apple II, and MS-DOS for IBM PC compatibles.
+Most home and personal computers of the late 1970s and 1980s used a disk operating system; most often with "DOS" in the name and simply referred to as "DOS" in the context of its user community.
+For example, CBM DOS, Atari DOS, TRS-DOS, Apple DOS, Apple ProDOS, and MS-DOS.
+CP/M is also a disk operating system, despite not having "DOS" in the name.

-Usually, a disk operating system was loaded from a disk.
-Among the exceptions were Commodore, whose DOS resided on ROM chips in the disk drives.
-The Lt.
-Kernal hard disk subsystem for the Commodore 64 and Commodore 128 models stored its DOS on the disk, as is the case with modern systems, and loaded the DOS into RAM at boot time; AmigaDOS also mostly resided in ROM as a part of a Kickstart firmware, but a few select versions were also loaded from disk; the British BBC Micro's optional Disc Filing System, DFS, offered as a kit with a disk controller chip, a ROM chip, and few logic chips, to be installed inside the computer.
+A DOS is usually loaded from a disk, but there are exceptions, such as Commodore's disk drive for the Commodore 64 and VIC-20 which contain the DOS in ROM.
+Some versions of AmigaDOS mostly resides in ROM, as a part of a Kickstart firmware.